 8. Sing Your Heart Out at a Noraebang

-It doesn’t matter if you think you’re Beyonce or you’re too shy to as much as stretch your vocal chords in the shower- this is an absolute must when in Korea.
-Hours can be lost to magical evenings of power ballads and rock classics that you forgot even existed, because somehow Korea remembers and hangs onto all of these hits.
+It doesn’t matter if you think you’re Beyonce or you’re too shy to as much as stretch your vocal chords in the shower, this is an absolute must when in Korea.
+Hours can be lost to magical evenings of power ballads and rock classics that you had forgot even existed, because (somehow) Korea remembers and hangs tightly onto all of these hits.
 Don’t worry, your booth is private and soundproofed and comes complete with your very own disco lights and light-up tambourine.
 No, your noraebang experience doesn’t include Korean language tuition to ensure you’re fluent in less than an hour, instead they pack the songbooks with hundreds of English songs.
 So, grab some soju, a few friends and sing your heart out.

 9. Experience the DMZ

 Two countries who share a language and a people are divided and seperated by 4km of heavily militarised zone after a brutal war that never technically ended.
 It’s safe to say that visiting the DMZ is an eye opening experience.
 You’ll visit underground tunnels, the Peace Park, Unification Hill and you can even stare straight across the border into the North from a viewing platform.
-Interestingly, the South Koreans plan on one day building a train line that runs all the way from Seoul to Paris, but there’s only one small problem, with North Korea standing in their way.
+Interestingly, the South Koreans plan on one day building a train line that runs all the way from Seoul to Paris, but there’s one small problem with North Korea standing in their way.
 That said, you can visit the most northern station in Korea, Dorasan Station, which one day may well link to the country we know so little about and beyond.
-Just remember- no cameras allowed….
+Just remember – no cameras allowed….

 10. See the City at Night